JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  3
 ```

-It is also possible to select multiple indexes using the `range` function.
-The `range` function always accepts the starting point as a first argument, and then the keyword argument `stop` or `length`.
+It is also possible to select multiple indices using the `range` function.
+It always accepts the starting point as a first argument, and then the keyword argument `stop` or `length`.
 The user can also set the step length using the keyword argument `step`.
 If the keywords `length`, `stop`, and `step` are all specified, they must agree.
-For example, to generate integers from `1` to `10` with step length `2`, the following code can be used
+For example, to generate integers from `1` to `10` with step length `2`, the following code can be used:

 ```jldoctest
 julia> range(1; stop = 10, step = 2)
 1:2:9
 ```

-Ranges can also be constructed using the shorter syntax `start:step:stop`, where the `step` can be omitted if equal to `1`.
-Then the previous example can be equivalently rewritten as
+Ranges can also be constructed using the shorter syntax `start:step:stop`, where the `step` can be omitted if it equals `1`.
+The previous example can be equivalently rewritten as

 ```jldoctest vectors
 julia> 1:2:10
 1:2:9
 ```

-This shorter syntax is handy for accessing array elements
+This shorter syntax is handy for accessing array elements.

 ```jldoctest vectors
 julia> v[1:3] # the first three elements